pblittle/lightning-mcp-server/ARCHITECTURE.md

 ## Conclusion

-The MCP-LND Server is built with scalability, security, and maintainability in mind.
+The LND MCP Server is built with scalability, security, and maintainability in mind.
 Its clean architecture—backed by robust LND integration and efficient natural language processing—ensures that it meets the current needs of lightning network service providers while also providing a strong foundation for future expansion.
 This architecture document serves as both a technical guide and an onboarding resource, ensuring that contributors can quickly understand and build upon the system.

 Happy hacking!